HIRO-MicroDataCenters-BV/ds-connector-service/server/README.md

 docker run <image_name>:<image_tag>
 ```

-Upload the Docker image to the repository:
+Upload the Docker image to the repository and if required authenticate with token:
 ```bash
 docker login -u <username>
 docker push <image_name>:<image_tag>